MakeSchool-Tutorials/Makestagram-Swift-V3/P05-Implementing-Login-Flow/content.md

 # Adding UI to the Login Screen

-Let's review the design our login screen:
+Let's review the design of our login screen:

 ![Login Screen Design](assets/login_screen.png)